tensorflow/tensorflow/tensorflow/g3doc/how_tos/distributed/index.md

 ## Hello distributed TensorFlow!

 This tutorial assumes that you are using a TensorFlow nightly build.
-You can test your installation by starting a local server as follows:
+You can test your installation by starting and using a local server as follows:

 ```shell
 # Start a TensorFlow server as a single-process "cluster".